raunelgarcia/front-end-framework/README.md

       of the app being tested for mobile testing.
 The Android tests work if both AppPackage and AppActivity fields are provided.
 - AppVersion:
-    - Description: Represent the version of the app specified in "AppIdentifier".
+    - Description: Represent the version of the app installed in SauceLabs specified in "AppIdentifier".
 If left blank, the default value is `latest`, which means it will run the latest version of the app.
 You can also specify the version if wanted.
+It will only work while working with SauceLabs.
 - Udid:
     - Description: Represent the unique device identifier (UDID) of the device being tested for mobile testing.It can be obtained running on terminal `adb devices`.
 Must be provided with valid values for the